Makeea/Tutorials/Git/SSH keys/readme.md

 `ssh-copy-id username@remote_host`

 You may see the following message output:
-> The authenticity of host 'ip address (ip address)' can't be established.
+> The authenticity of host 'IP address (IP address)' can't be established.
 ECDSA key fingerprint is e0:ff:dd:ff:77:ee:86:81:e5:e5:00:ad:d6:6d:22:fe.
 Are you sure you want to continue connecting (yes/no)?

-This means that your local computer does not recognize the remote host.
-This will happen the first time you connect to a new host.
-Type “yes” and press ENTER to continue.
+The issue is that your local computer does not recognize the remote host.
+This happens the first time you connect to a new host.
+Type 'yes' and press ENTER to continue.

 Next, it will prompt you for the password of the "remote user" account: